How A Mongolian Heavy Metal Band Got Millions Of YouTube Views

 "The Hu is obviously interested in teaching a global community about Mongolian culture as much as they're interested in creating something Mongol."

 Katya Cengel is the author of Exiled: From the Killing Fields of Cambodia to California and Back.
 She reported from Mongolia in 2017 on a fellowship from the International Reporting Project (IRP).
-You can find her on twitter @kcengel
+You can find her on Twitter @kcengel.